pelithne/k8s/workshop.md

 ```

-Open the public IP-addess, in this case 52.233.236.177 and watch the Yellow and Pink buttons have changed.
+Open the public IP-addess, and watch the Yellow and Pink buttons have changed.

 <p align="left">